cdktf/cdktf-provider-snowflake/docs/resourceMonitor.go.md

 The date and time when the resource monitor starts monitoring credit usage for the assigned warehouses.

+If you set a `start_timestamp` for a resource monitor, you must also set `frequency`.
+After removing this field from the config, the previously set value will be preserved on the Snowflake side, not the default value.
+That's due to Snowflake limitation and the lack of unset functionality for this parameter.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/resource_monitor#start_timestamp ResourceMonitor#start_timestamp}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/resources/resource_monitor#start_timestamp ResourceMonitor#start_timestamp}

 ---